 A simple and powerful plugin that continuously scans your WordPress site for broken links.
 It offers an easy to use dashboard from where you can quickly fix those broken links.

 It helps in finding and fixing all internal and external broken links (404 links).
 404 links are nothing but dead ends for search engine spiders.
 It is highly advisable to remove or fix such links.

-A similar plugin is LinkPatrol plugin, which let you control link juice flow to external sites.
+A similar plugin is LinkPatrol plugin, which let you control link juice flow to the external sites.

 3. Schema Pro WordPress plugin

 I have talked about Rich Snippet a few times, and I can’t stress enough on the importance of it.
 I have seen a lot of bloggers and marketers not taking advantage of easy-to-use schema markup plugins for WordPress to show rich snippets in WordPress.

 Using an excellent rich snippet plugin for WordPress will help you get better visibility in the search engine.
 Remember those star ratings in the search engine?
 See screenshot below:

 Using Rich Snippets will help you get better CTR and traffic.